Generative Neural Operators through Diffusion Last Layer

 \subsection{Stochastic Operator Learning}

-We evaluate whether probabilistic surrogates can capture the aleatoric uncertainty inherent in stochastic PDE data, where each input induces a distribution over outputs.
-We generate $10{,}000$ training pairs from each stochastic system, and evaluate on $32$ test conditions with $64$ output realizations per condition.
-Unless stated otherwise, the 1D Burgers fields are discretized on a uniform grid with $N_x=256$ points (i.e., $u\in\mathbb{R}^{256}$), and the 2D Darcy fields are discretized on a $128\times128$ uniform grid.
+We evaluate whether probabilistic surrogates can capture the aleatoric uncertainty arising from stochastic PDE data, where each input corresponds to a conditional distribution over output fields.
+For each stochastic system, we generate $10{,}000$ training pairs and evaluate on $32$ test inputs with $64$ output realizations per input.
+The one-dimensional Burgers fields are represented as $u\in\mathbb{R}^{256}$, while the two-dimensional Darcy fields are represented as $u\in\mathbb{R}^{128\times128}$.
 Full dataset generation details are provided in Appendix~\ref{app:data}.

-\paragraph{Stochastic Burgers' Equation.} We consider the one-dimensional viscous stochastic Burgers' equation on the periodic domain $x\in[0,2\pi]$.
-The stochastic operator maps an initial condition to the terminal-time solution, $\mathcal{G}^\ddagger: u(\cdot,0)\mapsto u(\cdot,T)$ for a fixed horizon $T>0$.
-The dynamics are
+\paragraph{Stochastic Burgers' Equation.} We consider the one-dimensional viscous stochastic Burgers' equation on the periodic domain $x\in[0,2\pi]$: